mike-ady/Stenokey/Documentation/Stenokey_Instructions.md

 	If you have liquid flux, use it, but use it sparingly.
 There is seldom enough flux provided in the core of rosin core solder to solder header pins, and the extra flux will help to guarantee that you get a good solder joint every time.

-	Note that while the Stenokey circuit board has additional holes matching the Teensy footprint, only pins adjacent to the long edges of the Teensy are actually in use; there is no need to place pins in the remaining holes.
+	Note that while the Stenokey circuit board has additional holes matching the Teensy footprint, only pins adjacent to the long edges of the Teensy are actually used; there is no need to place pins in the remaining holes.

 7. READ through this step completely before proceeding.
 DO NOT solder any of the key switches until after you have completely tested the circuit board (in step 8).